lakejs/lake-docs/reference/command.md

 * Return value:

-  An `Array` object that contains the selected value.
+  An `Array` object that contains selected values.

 Example: